 Granite Belt unallocated surface water release (Accommodation Creek and Pike Creek)

-The release of unallocated water has now closed.
+The release of unallocated water has been finalised.

-Some 1,060 megalitres in surface water allocations were offered to water users downstream of the proposed Emu Swamp Dam site and into the upper and middle Pike Creek catchment.
+1,000 megalitres in surface water licences were granted to water users downstream of the proposed Emu Swamp Dam site and into the upper and middle Pike Creek catchment.

-The water being released includes overland flow water and watercourse water from the:
+The water released included overland flow water and watercourse water from the:

 - Severn River (below Ballandean)